githubnext/copilot-workspace-user-manual/overview.md

 ## Task

 Everything in Copilot Workspace begins with a “task”, which is a natural language description of intent.
 The task always has a context: a GitHub repository.
 For this technical preview, Copilot Workspace supports four types of tasks: solving issues, [refining pull requests](further-tasks.md#refining-pull-requests), [creating repositories from templates](further-tasks.md#creating-repositories-from-templates) and [ad-hoc tasks](./further-tasks.md#ad-hoc-tasks).
-Here we focus on Issue tasks, which are the most common entry point.
+Here we focus on solving issues, which are the most common entry point.

+Once enrolled in the technical preview, then on every issue in GitHub you will find a new "Open in Wokspace" button:

 <img src="images/open-in-workspace.png" width=400 alt="Button on issue page to open in Copilot Workspace">

 *Open an issue in Copilot Workspace*

+This will open Copilot Workspace contextualized to this issue.
 For issue tasks, the task is based in the title and body of the issue, plus the issue’s comment thread.
-Once a task is defined, Copilot Workspace will progress to the next step in the timeline.
-Since an issue inherently represents a task definition, you can open it in Copilot Workspace and get started immediately.
+Copilot Workspace will immediately progress to the next step in the timeline.
 This looks like this:

 <img src="images/issue-timeline-representation.png" width=600 alt="Issue task timeline representation">

-*The task is labeled as “Issue”*
+*The task is labeled as “Issue” and analysis begins*

 ## Topic